clausgf/move32/README.md

 to the rc receiver.

-## Serial protocol
+## Serial interface

+- Parameters for the serial interface: 115200 Baud, 8N1
+- Commands are not echoed while typing, but confirmed after hitting Enter.
+The status after entering a command is either _ok_ or _error_.
 - The data type for servo positions is the underlying pulse length in microseconds.
-Some values: 1000 (left) - 1500 (middle) - 2000 (right).
+  Important values: 1000 (left) - 1500 (middle) - 2000 (right).

 ### Examples